HOW TO PAINT AN ICON BY THE PROSOPON METHOD

 • Incise your drawing into the gesso, or paint the lines, taking special care to delineate facial features.

-• Apply liquid bole, a mix of finely ground red clay and animal-skin glue with a drop of honey, to any areas to be
+• Apply liquid bole, a mix of finely ground red clay and animal-skin glue (sometimes with a drop of honey), to any

-covered with gold leaf, and optionally to the edges of the board.
-The red clay symbolizes the earth from which God
+areas to be covered with gold leaf, and optionally to the edges of the board.
+The red clay symbolizes the earth from

 • Gilding is tricky!
 Gold leaf is only a few molecules thick.
 Wait for a cool morning.
 Breathe closely and warmly onto

 the red clay to bring out a bit of condensation, then immediately apply a small piece of gold leaf, smoothing it into place.

 In this process we remember how God breathed life into Adam.
 Repeat for 2 or more layers.
 Within a few hours of

 gilding, you can burnish the gold leaf to a high sheen, or impress decorative designs with a round-tipped stylus.

 • Mix egg tempera base.
 This requires the liquid part of an